rainDelay9/weary-array-traveler/README.md

 ## Execution examples

-There are some execution examples.
+These are some execution examples.
 For stress testing (arrays with ~8000 elements) see examples/superlong_true.csv and examples/superlong_false.csv.

 ```bash
 > weary --type csv --file examples/true.csv